Morphological Fingerprints of Forbush Decreases and Their Relation to Geomagnetic Storm Severity: Results

 \subsection{Binary severity screening: $\ge$G4 versus G3}

-A binary severity screening task was also considered, grouping strong storms (G4/G5) versus moderate storms (G3), using the same best-performing graph-construction setting as above.
-Under LOEO ($n=33$), LDA achieved an accuracy of $0.758$, balanced accuracy of $0.685$, and macro-F1 of $0.694$ (Table~\ref{tab:cm_binary}).
+{A binary severity screening task was also considered, grouping strong storms (G4/G5) versus moderate storms (G3).
+The best-performing configuration for this task --- log distance transform, decimal-scaling normalization, and Minkowski adjacency --- differs from the multiclass optimum, reflecting that the binary and multiclass tasks favor different representations of inter-station dissimilarity structure.
+Under LOEO ($n=33$), LDA achieved an accuracy of 0.788, balanced accuracy of 0.735, and macro-F1 of 0.741 (Table~\ref{tab:best_summary}).}

 Sensitivity to severe events is high: the true positive rate for $\ge$G4 is $20/23=0.87$.
 Specificity for G3 is lower ($5/10=0.50$), indicating that a subset of moderate events remains difficult to separate from the severe group.
 This asymmetry is consistent with the expectation that stronger disturbances imprint more distinctive global network signatures, while moderate events can occupy an intermediate regime in which fingerprints overlap with adjacent categories.